comfysage/adachi.nvim/README.md

-Adachi is a colorscheme based on the [gruvboxed colorscheme](https://github.com/crispybaccoon/gruvboxed) and the [Nord colorscheme](https://www.nordtheme.com).
+Adachi is a colorscheme based on the [everforest colorscheme](https://github.com/sainnhe/everforest) and the [aquarium colorscheme](https://github.com/FrenzyExists/aquarium-vim).
+Adachi is inspired by the [gruvboxed colorscheme](https://github.com/crispybaccoon/gruvboxed) and the [Nord colorscheme](https://www.nordtheme.com).

 Adachi was designed as a cozy theme with pastel colors.
 Adachi was inspired by the colorfull images of [Adachi](https://en.wikipedia.org/wiki/Adachi,_Tokyo).
-The main focus developing adachi is to keep colors easily distinguishable, contrast low and pleasant for the eyes.
+The main focus developing adachi is to keep colors easily distinguishable and pleasant for the eyes.

 ## Installation